 Our Drama curriculum is enhanced through having excellent, purpose built facilities, including two specialist Drama Studios with leading edge sound and lighting systems.

 Beyond the curriculum, students have a range of opportunities to be involved in performance and enrichment activities.
 These include the various productions put on by the school, including the main school production.
-This year's production of Annie saw over 180 performers taking part and many more students and staff working behind the scenes.
+Last year’s production of “Smiley Face” saw over 150 performers and musicians taking part in a play written especially for us by playwright Jon Welch from Pipeline Theatre Company.
+This unique project was premiered at RLS with full houses every night.

 There is also a range of theatre visits open to students, both to provincial theatres and to the West End.